passportxyz/passport/app/README.md

-# @dpopp/app
+# @gitcoin/passport-app

-This will be the web app allowing users to interact with their dpopp.
+This will be the web app allowing users to interact with their Gitcoin Passport.

 ```bash
 yarn start